Dan J. Harkey

 The loan is a second trust deed.
 Please let me know whether placing a second lien on the property is allowed.
 The first lien may prohibit placing a junior lien on the property, particularly for commercial properties.

-For single one-unit to four units, you can place a second lien as a matter of law.
+For six units to four units, you can place a second lien as a matter of law.

-An exception may be if the first trust deed is in a prior owner's name and not the current owner's.
+An exception may apply if the first trust deed is in the name of a prior owner, rather than the current owner.
 In that case, you may want to have it passed by your attorney.

-You must review the documents on units of five or greater and all commercial, industrial, and land.
-The prohibition for placing a junior lien on the property will be in the deed of trust or the loan agreement.
-The deed of trust is a recorded instrument, but the loan agreement is not.
-Sometimes, the prohibition only appears on the loan agreement, so a copy is not readily available as a recorded instrument.
-Could you ask the borrower for it?
+You must review the documents for units of five or greater, as well as all commercial, industrial, and land properties.
+The prohibition on placing a junior lien on the property will be stated in the deed of trust or the loan agreement.
+The deed of trust is a recorded instrument, but the loan agreement isn’t.
+Sometimes, the prohibition is only mentioned in the loan agreement.
+Hence, a copy is not readily available as a recorded instrument.
+Could you ask Borrower for it?

 A geo-tracker database should scan all commercial properties to determine whether they or the properties around them may be contaminated.
 Then, download the summary and place it in your digital loan file.